 Distance From Delhi | 733 Kms

 Picture Credits: gusher_powered

-Crystal clear lagoons with pristine beaches that sparkles when the sun rays hit the surface- this is exactly what paradise looks like!
+Crystal clear lagoons with pristine beaches that sparkle when the sun rays hit the surface - this is exactly what paradise would look like!
 Agatti has its own airport so you can reach there easily by taking a flight from Kochi.
-This island is pretty small as compared to other islands in India, but it is nothing short of heaven for the beach lovers.
+This island is pretty small as compared to other islands in India, but it is nothing short of heaven for beach lovers.